C4Q/AC-Android/cohort_5.4/unit_04/04_20_fragment_callbacks_app_from_scratch.md

 Assign the context (after casting it) to a listener variable.
 Clean up the reference in the `onDetach()` method.

 ### Pass data from the EditTexts to the fragment listener, based on the onClick action (10 Minutes)
+Pass data from the EditTexts to the fragment listener, based on the onClick action.
 When the button is clicked, move data from the fragment, to the activity.

 ### Create a new DisplayFragment class to display the 3 (three) Strings in the form of a fun sentence (15 Minutes)
 Create a new fragment class to display a sentence consisting of strings from the previous fragment.